-- CEO (from 15 June 2013) - Deputy CEO (until 14 June 2013) - Responsibilities for Central Staff Divisions and Central Divisions Zentrale Technik, BMTI and TPA (until 14 June 2013 jointly with Hans Peter Haselsteiner) - Responsibilities for Group Divisions 3L RANC1) and 3M RANC
+- CEO - Responsibilities for Central Staff Divisions and Central Divisions Zentrale Technik, BMTI and TPA - Responsibilities for Group Division 3L RANC1)

 Thomas Birtel was born on 3 June 1954.
 He graduated with a degree in economics from the Ruhr-University Bochum in 1978 and completed his doctorate four years later.
-Thomas Birtel began his career in 1983 at Klockner & Co.
-The last position he held there before leaving in 1989 was division manager of the accounting department of Klockner Industrie-Anlagen GmbH.
+Thomas Birtel began his career in 1983 at Klöckner & Co.
+The last position he held there before leaving in 1989 was division manager of the accounting department of Klöckner Industrie-Anlagen GmbH.
 From 1989 to 1996, he worked for Sweden's Frigoscandia Group as head of the Central European region.
 Thomas Birtel joined the STRABAG Group in 1996 as a member of the management board of STRABAG Hoch- & Ingenieurbau AG.
-In 2002, he was appointed member of the management board of

-STRABAG AG, Cologne, responsible for building construction, finance, accounting, controlling, risk management and procurement.
-Thomas Birtel has also been a member of the management board of the STRABAG SE Group since 2006; since June 2013 he has been CEO of STRABAG SE.
-His term ends on 31 December 2014.
+In 2002, he was appointed member of the management board of STRABAG AG, Cologne, responsible for building construction, finance, accounting, controlling, risk management and procurement.
+He managed these tasks until 28 June 2013.
+Thomas Birtel has also been a member of the Management Board of the STRABAG SE Group since 1 January 2006; since June 2013 he has been CEO of STRABAG SE.
+His term ends on 31 December 2018.